 “It’s a perfect match!”

 EIT Health Germany: „Janssen is a well-known player in the German EIT Health network.
-Since 2016, the company has been involved as an associate partner in various EIT Health projects.
-Why did Janssen upgrade ist membership?“
+Since 2016, the company has been involved as an Associate Partner in various EIT Health projects.
+Why did Janssen upgrade its membership?“

-EIT Health Germany: „What is in general the motivation behind Janssen’s decision to work with EIT Health?“
+EIT Health Germany: „In general, what is the motivation behind Janssen’s decision to work with EIT Health?“

-Günter Huhle: „To give you an answer straight to the point, let me just quote here Matai Mammen, Global Head of Janssen’s R&D department expressing Janssen‘s DNA: “We discover and develop innovation that addresses unmet medical needs and creates differentiated products that help people live longer, healthier and happier lives.”
-Comparing this credo to the vision and mission of EIT Health you‘ll have what I call a perfect match!
+Günter Huhle: „To give you an answer straight to the point, let me express Janssen‘s DNA: “We discover and develop innovation that addresses unmet medical needs and creates differentiated products that help people live longer, healthier and happier lives.”
+Comparing this credo to the vision and mission of EIT Health you have what I call a perfect match!
 In all EIT Health projects there is the opportunity to share findings and expertise in a way that creates fertile ground for insights and helps convert this knowledge into tangible solutions.
 This is the core value that Janssen and EIT Health have in common.

 EIT Health Germany: „Where do you see the pros and cons of the cooperation with EIT Health especially for industrial partners and corporates?

 Günter Huhle: „The EIT Health network is huge.
-You‘ll find in it the most well-respected representatives of every stakeholder within the healthcare ecosystem in Europe – and the best part is that you are able to directly connect and work with them.
-The biggest benefit is thus certainly the diversity of the EIT Health ecosystem.
+You can find in it some of the most well-respected representatives of every stakeholder within the healthcare ecosystem in Europe – and the best part is that you are able to directly connect and work with them.
+Thus, the biggest benefit is certainly the diversity of the EIT Health ecosystem.
 In addition, initiating partnerships and joint projects within the network is completely straightforward.
 The dedicated processes in which projects are developed and implemented are well-coordinated.
-On the other hand this coordination can sometimes be a bit tedious especially when it comes to the numerous reportings that are required during the lifetime of a project.
-From my perspective this is a point where improvements could be made, although I appreciate we are talking about EU-funded programmes and a certain transparency is required.
+On the other hand, this coordination can sometimes be a bit tedious especially when it comes to the numerous reports that are required during the lifetime of a project.
+From my perspective this is a point where improvements could be made, although I recognise that we are talking about EU-funded programmes and a certain transparency is required.

 EIT Health Germany: „What was the highlight of your collaboration with EIT Health so far and why?

-Günter Huhle: „Actually I don’t like stressing one special programme or project of EIT Health we were involved in so far but I do want to mention „BRIDEGEHEAD“ – not only because it’s our youngest baby . „BRIDGEHEAD“ is an EIT Health Accelerator programme that addresses Digital Health companies, e.g., all e-Health, m-Health, Clinical decision support, Big Data and MedTech, Lifetech and Biotech (with a digital component) start-ups and scale-ups in Europe.
+Günter Huhle: „Actually I do want to mention „BRIDEGEHEAD“ – because it’s our youngest baby. „BRIDGEHEAD“ is an EIT Health Accelerator programme that supports Digital Health companies, e.g., all e-Health, m-Health, Clinical decision support, Big Data and MedTech, Lifetech and Biotech (with a digital component) start-ups and scale-ups in Europe.
 It allows them individualised internationalisation support and provides young entrepreneurs, who are active in the health domain, with soft-landings.
-It also facilitates their cross-border mobility and market entry beyond their home market and offers mentoring, services, resources and even office space to start-ups that also need support in this area.
+It also facilitates their cross-border mobility and market entry beyond their home market and offers mentoring, services, resources and even office space to start-ups that need support in this area.
 Working with those young, early-stage companies in these kind of programmes is the best way to identify the brightest health entrepreneurs in Europe.
-JLABS is definitely in because we believe „BRIDGEHEAD“ will have big potential and it closely aligns with our mission to help emerging companies transform the scientific discoveries of today into the breakthrough healthcare products of tomorrow.
+JLABS is excited to collaborate because we believe „BRIDGEHEAD“ will have big potential and it closely aligns with our mission to help emerging companies transform the scientific discoveries of today into the breakthrough healthcare products of tomorrow.

 EIT Health Germany: „What do you expect or want from EIT Health Germany in the future?“

-Günter Huhle: „As Core Partner to the German CLC, Janssen is committed to contributing its part to a successful future for EIT Health in Germany.
-In addition, I would have the following suggestions: The Collaboration with start-ups within the different pillars could be further intensified and more start-ups should be encouraged to participate in Innovation Projects.
-Looking at the partner-side EIT Health Germany should focus on payer engagement to enthuse them to participte in the network.“
+Günter Huhle: „As a Core Partner to the German CLC, Janssen is committed to contributing its part to a successful future for EIT Health in Germany.
+In addition, I would have the following suggestions: The collaboration with start-ups within the different pillars could be further intensified and more start-ups should be encouraged to participate in Innovation Projects.
+Looking at the partner-side, EIT Health Germany should focus on payer engagement to enthuse them to participate in the network.“

 About Günter Huhle